All Courses

 – Students may request extra-credit assignments.

-Homework Assignments: Students will receive homework assignments in class and online.
-In case a student is absent from class he should consult the week’s assignments on the course website (see above).
+Homework Assignments: Students will receive homework assignments in class.
+In case a student is absent from class he should contact the teacher and / or a reliable classmate to obtain the assignment details.

-Office hours: In addition to ad hoc appointments, I encourage students to meet with me during office hours to discuss any course material, homework assignments, tests / papers, and any general philosophical inquiries.
-Additionally, this is also when quiz make-ups (not re-takes) must be completed.
-The weekly office hours are:
+Office hours: Students may sign up for a “dialogue” with Mr. Hadford to discuss any course material, homework assignments, tests / papers, and any general philosophical inquiries.
+Additionally, this is also when extra credit must be completed.

 Successful Students